 - 2 tablespoon olive oil

 - 1 tablespoon fresh parsley or basil

-Slice the eggplants, and spread them over 2 baking trays.
+- Slice the aubergines, and spread them over 2 baking trays.

-Spread a thin layer of tomato sauce over the bottom of a baking dish, arrange one layer of eggplant slices, top with tomato sauce and parmesan, then another layer of eggplant slices until you finish them all up.
+- Spread a thin layer of tomato sauce over the bottom of a baking dish, arrange one layer of aubergine slices, top with tomato sauce and parmesan, then another layer of aubergine slices until you finish them all up.

-Bake for a further 20 minutes until the eggplant stacks are tender, and the cheese is melted.
+- Bake for a further 20 minutes until the aubergine stacks are tender, and the cheese is melted.